- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 Applies to: resolve unsupported, unrecognized file system causing device unopenable

-Mostly, NTFS and FAT32 are the default file system of external hard drives and USB devices.
+NTFS and FAT32 are the default file systems of external hard drives and USB devices.
 Sometimes, if the operating system doesn't support a specific file system, the device will not open.

 Wait for the formatting process to complete.
 Then you can unplug and replug the external hard drive, reusing it to save files again.